Aigeshass/cinema_website/README.md

 # cinema_website
 It is coursework CS2204 CW3 - completed website of the cinema.
 I uploaded all required files and placed in the folders.
 Stylingpart folder is created with CSS, action folder is Javascript part.
+Home page is the main page where you can find movies that are available.
+Now Showing page is for chosing the date and movie, locations are included as well.
+If you click "buy ticket" button the website will be redirected to Ticket page where seat number options are shown.
+The website will automotically generate tickets for you with all necessary details.
+Design page is a brief explanation of how the website was built.